 About the UnRuffledRx feather plucking bird collar

-UnRuffledRx Feather Plucking Bird Collars were developed in partnership with an avian veterinarian to address the range of feather plucking behaviors, from a mild problem to a severe, life threatening compulsive disorder.
+UnRuffledRx Feather Plucking Bird Collars were developed in partnership with avian veterinarian's to address the range of feather plucking behaviors, from a mild problem to a severe, life threatening compulsive disorder.

-Your bird is already distressed enough. and we know that finding a bird collar that you feathered friend both tolerates and that prevents further damage requires some trial and error.
+Your bird is already distressed enough and we understand that finding a bird collar that you feathered friend both tolerates and that prevents further damage requires some trial and error.
 That's why we work with you.